 - Storage: If possible, store radioactive waste in a remote area of the laboratory.

-- Disposal: Solid & LS Vials – Segregate by isotope, place in black opaque bag, complete and attach radioactive material waste tag, and close securely with a plastic tie wrap.
+- Disposal: Solid & LS Vials – Segregate by half-life, place in black opaque bag, complete and attach radioactive material waste tag, and close securely with a plastic tie wrap.

-- Biological (Animal): Segregate by isotope; place in two black opaque bags; complete and attach radioactive material waste tag.
+- Biological (Animal): Segregate by half-life; place in two black opaque bags; complete and attach radioactive material waste tag.